Sanhe Gods: Demographic and background

-Lifestyle
+Lifestyle and ethos

 The Sanhe Gods' slogan is "Work one day, play three days" actively practicing the "lying flat" philosophy.
 Many are in debt, have sold their ID numbers for 50 to 100 RMB on the black market to people wanting to register fraudulent companies, or have obtained online fraudulent loans and cannot afford the fare home.
 Thus, with low economic and social capital, they try to live in the present and survive with a minimum amount of money.

 They are mainly daily labourers, so they queue around the Sanhe Talent Market applying for jobs that pay them by the end of the day, so that they may earn some quick cash.
 They believe that daily work is a protection for their labor because they can quit at any time if they are dissatisfied or treated unfairly.
 Once paid, they spend the next couple of days indulging in online video games or online gambling, until they run out of money and have to hunt for jobs again.
 Through this time a lot of them sleep on internet cafes, where gaming and sleeping facilities are provided night and day, and survive through instant noodles and cheap bottles of water.
 Their consumption habits consist of keeping their living expenses to an absolute minimum.
 When they have no money for food, often they sleep on the streets and survive for a few days on two RMB, then apply for a job.

 This social group is mainly composed by single, unmarried men with fragile and transient friendships and a strong online presence.
 Most of the people come from backgrounds where they have cut relations with their previous friends and bond over other people in their same situation normally through common hobbies and desperation, but friends can be a source of scams, so people need to keep their guard up.
 Moreover, many Sanhe Gods cannot go back to their previous households as since they have not secured a steady job or found a partner they would be regarded as failures by their families and would not be accepted.